 This measure evaluates the weighted average of the income levels served for units proposed to be funded by DHCD, with a preference for projects serving lower incomes.
 This criterion applies to both preservation and production projects.
-Maximum points will be awarded to projects that target a weighted average AMGI less than or equal to 40 percent.
-For example, a project with an equal mix of 30 percent AMGI and 50 percent AMGI units funded by DHCD.
+Maximum points will be awarded to projects that target a weighted average Area Median Gross Income (AMGI) less than or equal to 40%.
+For example, a project with an equal mix of 30% AMGI and 50% AMGI units funded by DHCD.